endevver/mt-plugin-enhanced-live-preview/README.md

 ## UI Changes

 * Adds a "Share Preview" button to the live entry preview header.
 This action will save the entry being previewed. _(N.B. that means that if the entry being previewed had been changed to published but not saved, it *will* be published if the preview is shared and the PreviewShareSkipPublish setting is turned off)_

+  The shared preview will also include any index templates set to be rebuild on entry publish (_i.e._, static).